Earning the Combat Action Badge on Deployment

 |0

-This work, Earning the Combat Action Badge on Deployment [Image 3 of 3], by SPC Salvador Castro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Earning the Combat Action Badge on Deployment, by PV2 Abigail Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.